Franklalalala/AutoRefiner/docs/readme.md

 * dflow python package
 * ASE python package
 * Pandas
-* A image containing these package
+* A image containing these package (Pull franklalalala/py_autorefiner)
 * A remote containing executable Gaussian, xTB, ABCluster softerware

+Password in test files will be deleted in 3 days.

 ## Modules